shankaranarayanan712/Survey_Application/README.md

 1. This Survey service is a node (with Express) microservice that runs on port 8080

-2. It is built with Service based architecture wherein the Layers are segregated into Controller, Service and Data Access layer is not used as the data is stored using filesystem
+2. It is built with Service based architecture wherein the Layers are segregated into Controller, Service.
+   Data Access layer is not used as the data is stored using global object of node.

 3. Overall Four API's are exposed from this service to perform CRUD operation for the service
    a. create : (Creates a Survey with questions) --> mapped to route : '/'